 Let's study the main points for creating a design for a Drupal theme.

 As you know, there are some popular categories of themes: corporate, blogs, e-commerce themes and themes for promoting mobile apps.
 Each of these categories has its own trends.
 Beginners should better start with a corporate theme.
 You'll see what regions the page consists of and understand how to build a page.
 Such themes often have a few pages but some could be a one-page theme.

-There are other corporate themes for companies with more specialized business, for example beauty salons, kids gardens or religious communities.
+There are other corporate themes for companies with more specialized business, for example, beauty salons, kids gardens or religious communities.
 This list goes on; there are plenty of special businesses.
 If you choose to create such theme you probably won't have many competitors; you can create the most beautiful and functional theme on the market.
-But you'll have less sales/downloads than multipurpose corporate themes have.
+But you'll have fewer sales/downloads than multipurpose corporate themes have.

 Explore themes in a chosen category

 Well, you chose a category.
 What to do next?
 We think that it's necessary to see what is already on the market.
 Look through websites with paid and free themes of your category, study which pages and blocks are most common.
 Pay attention to the design of most popular themes and think why these items are so popular.